 The most popular explanation however, is from the story of the Israelites who, whilst crossing the desert, began complaining against God and the prophet Moses.
-God vented His wrath5 by sending serpents and many people were bitten and died before Moses interceded by praying to God to forgive them.
+God vented His wrath by sending serpents and many people were bitten and died before Moses interceded by praying to God to forgive them.

-God instructed Moses to raise a venomous snake on a staff and all the wounded Israelites who looked on it were immediately healed6.
-The Serpent Cross draws a parallel with Christ, who was raised upon a cross for people to look upon and be healed7.
+God instructed Moses to raise a venomous snake on a staff and all the wounded Israelites who looked on it were immediately healed.
+The Serpent Cross draws a parallel with Christ, who was raised upon a cross for people to look upon and be healed.

 Typically, serpent heads are seen in pairs and represent the salvation from sin.
 But in this case the heads are adorning a cross, which already represents salvation, so this is a curious combination.